 CSAIL research is sponsored by a large number of diverse sources, from US government contracts to the private sector.
-United States government agencies include the Defense Advanced Research Projects Agency, NASA, the National Institutes of Health, the National Science Foundation and others.
+United States government agencies include the Defense Advanced Research Projects Agency, the Department of the Air Force, NASA, the National Institutes of Health, the National Science Foundation and others.
 US and international non-federal sponsors include Boeing, Intel, Lockheed Martin, NTT, Qatar Computing Research Institute, Quanta, SAP, Shell, Toyota and many others.
 Other organizations sponsoring research include Delta Electronics Foundation, DSO National Laboratories, Epoch Foundation, Hong Kong Jockey Club, IBM, Pfizer Inc., the Singapore-MIT Alliance among others.

 Some current partnerships include: